-A detailed analysis of the Company's operations in terms of performance in markets, manufacturing activities, business outlook, risks and areas of concerns forms part of the Management Discussion and Analysis, a separate section of this report.
+A detailed analysis of the Company's operations in terms of operational and financial performance, manufacturing activities, business outlook, risks and areas of concerns forms part of the Management Discussion and Analysis, a separate section of this report.
 Certain Statements in the said report may be forward looking.
 Many factors may affect the actual results, which could be different from what the Directors envisage in terms of the future performance and outlook.